 The Pre-Service Firefighter Education and Training program meets the fundamental skill requirements and preferences of Fire Services for employment as an operational firefighter.
 Possessing these skills will make you a highly eligible candidate to gain employment.

 Centennial College's School of Community and Health and Toronto Fire Services work together to deliver the Ontario-standardized Pre-service Firefighter Education and Training program.
 The offering was designed in accordance with the approved curriculum developed by the Ontario Association of Fire Chiefs (OAFC) and the Ontario Office of the Fire Marshal (OFM).

-By combining theory and practical learning, the one-year offering will help you to develop skills in exciting areas such as fire suppression, rescue operations and environmental protection.
-At Progress Campus, experienced fire service instructors will teach you the knowledge-based aspects of the offering.
-During this time, you will utilize the training facilities at Toronto Fire Services.
-Additionally, during the first semester, one course (Emergency Patient Care) will be taught at Morningside campus in order to take advantage of the location’s state-of-the-art medical lab.
+By combining theory and practical learning, the one-year offering helps you to develop skills in exciting areas such as fire suppression, rescue operations and environmental protection.
+At Progress Campus, experienced fire service instructors teach you the knowledge-based aspects of the offering.
+During this time, you utilize the training facilities at Toronto Fire Services.
+Additionally, during the second semester, one course (Emergency Patient Care) is taught at Morningside campus, taking advantage of the location's state-of-the-art medical lab.

 "Courage and compassion" is the credo of Centennial's Pre-Service Firefighter Education and Training program.
 When you successfully complete the program, you'll embody these qualities, receive a certificate from Centennial College, and be eligible to write the National Fire Protection Association 1001 Firefighter 1 and 2 as well as the 472 Hazardous Materials Awareness and Operations testing.
 Many fire departments now require or prefer the Pre-Service Firefighter Education and Training program and/or NFPA 1001.
 It's expected that the program will increasingly become a minimum criterion for fire service hiring in Ontario.